Tali'Zorah: Creation and development

 Tali initially served as the only example of a quarian.
 Initial concept drawings for Tali and the quarians were finished before the geth's, but the final geth design then influenced the quarian look.
 More extreme designs for her Mass Effect 2 appearance were discarded for a "more polished" version of her original "iconic" look instead.
 Her final new appearance was chosen as it distinguished the character from other quarians introduced in the second game.
 Tali's Mass Effect 3 redesign proved difficult due to the team's passionate views about her character, though ME3's art director, Derek Watts, felt that most fans had been supportive of the changes to characters' designs.

 During BioWare's naming meetings, prior to the release of the first game, Tali's name had been "Talsi Orah", with Orah as the familiar name.
 However, this was changed for both its connotations of softness, which did not fit with the direction they wanted to take the character, and its awkward pronunciation.
 Tali's name changes over the course of the series.
 Her birth ship was the Rayya, as evidenced by her full name, "Tali'Zorah nar Rayya", in the first game.
 At the start of Mass Effect 2, she is called "Tali'Zorah vas Neema", showing that, having completed her Pilgrimage, she has become part of the crew of the Neema.
 During her loyalty mission in 2, her name changes to "Tali'Zorah vas Normandy", as she officially joins Commander Shepard's Normandy SR-2 crew.

 New York City actress Ash ("Liz") Sroka voices Tali throughout the Mass Effect trilogy, her first role in a video game.
 Sroka auditioned for three different roles: the female Commander Shepard, Tali'Zorah, and one other female character.
 After initially receiving the role of Tali, she was still unsure of how much material there was.
 Ginny McSwain gave voice direction, and would generally take two takes—the first to use, the second as back-up, and occasionally a third or more if the recording did not fit with what she wanted.
 Recording sessions would generally last about four hours.
-Sroka uses an accent described as "unidentifiable pseudo-Eastern European, quarian Gypsy" to voice the character.
+Sroka uses an accent described as "unidentifiable pseudo-Eastern European" to voice the character.

 Sroka described Tali as being highly loyal and "grounded in her beliefs" but also having a certain "humility" to her.
 Sroka also underlined her vulnerability, which she felt was one of the character's strengths.
 She described the possible romance with player-character Commander Shepard as her "sexual awakening", which she also felt helped demonstrate the character's vulnerability.
 Sroka herself is not a gamer, though she says she enjoys the character of Tali and is happy to have landed the role.